morriscox/Rules-of-Tech-Support/Rules of Tech Support - credits.md

 **Rule W90C**: This will be the first time that you will have been told about any problems. - /u/Rathmun

+**Rule W90D**: If they do submit a ticket, it will be as vague as possible and will be missing critical information. - /u/archa1c0236

+**Rule W90E**: Attempts to obtain the information will be ignored, turning a five minute fix into something than can take long periods of time. - /u/archa1c0236

+**Rule W90F**:  After noting multiple attempts at contact and closing the ticket, following procedure, the user will reopen the ticket or make a new ticket and complain that you didn’t contact them or fix their problem. - /u/BastPriestess

+**Rule W90G**: User will log a ticket minutes before going on vacation, claim it is for one week long, actually be on vacation for two weeks, and then ask why this wasn't fixed while they were gone. - /u/physc65

 #### Rule W91: Users will casually tell IT about a problem when the tech is working on something else. - /u/BastPriestness

 **Rule W91A**: This has been happening for a long time. - /u/BastPriestness